amplience/dc-sample-blog-nextjs/README.md

 }
 ```

-If you have any blog posts in your index, you can confirm your changes in the "Browse" tab where all of your blog posts should now be sorted by date, with your most recent blog post at the top.
+If you have any blog posts in your index, you can validate your changes in the "Browse" tab where all of your blog posts should now be sorted by date, with your most recent blog post at the top.

 #### Add sort options